 - a.
 Witnesses must be approved by the President and must have information about the incident; they may not be character witnesses. - b.
-Upon entering the hearing, each individual witness will be introduced to the Honor Council members present. - c.
-It will be explained that the student is not under suspicion of an Honor Code violation, but rather is at the hearing as a potential witness to a possible Honor Code violation. - d.
-The principle of confidentiality and the roles of the audio and written records will be explained.
+Upon entering the hearing, the witness will be introduced to the Honor Council members present. - c.
+It will be explained that the witness is not under suspicion of an Honor Code violation, but rather is at the hearing as a potential witness to a possible Honor Code violation. - d.
+The principle of confidentiality and the roles of the audio and written records

+- will be explained.
 It will be made clear that the witness will not be told the outcome of the case and that no one outside the Honor Council will be told the identity of the witness. - e.
 Questioning of the witness will proceed.
 Witnesses will be questioned in a way that avoids leading questions. - f.
 The witness will then be placed in a nearby room in case additional testimony is required.
 They will be released at the Council's discretion. - g.
 Members of the faculty may be consulted as witnesses during the investigation at the discretion of the Honor Council President and Investigator.

-6. Implicated Student
+6. Implicated Parties

 - a.
-Upon entering the hearing, the implicated student will be introduced to the Honor Council members present. - b.
-It will be reiterated that the student has been implicated in a possible Honor Code violation and that the hearing has been called to adjudicate the matter. - c.
+Upon entering the hearing, the implicated party will be introduced to the Honor Council members present. - b.
+It will be reiterated that the party has been implicated in a possible Honor Code violation and that the hearing has been called to adjudicate the matter. - c.
 The principle of confidentiality and the roles of the audio and written records will be explained.
-It will be made clear that the implicated student will not be told the identity of any implicating students or other witnesses by Honor Council members. - d.
-The case information appearing on the implicated student's summons will be repeated. - e.
-The implicated student will be given a chance to make a voluntary opening statement responding to this information before questioning begins.
-If the student does not wish to give an opening statement, this preference will not play a negative role in determining the outcome of the case. - f.
-If necessary, a more detailed description of the possible Honor Code violation will be given to the implicated student by the Investigator.
-All evidence that can be shared without directly identifying other involved students will be shared with the implicated student. - g.
-Questioning of the implicated student will begin. - Refusal to answer questions, or the dishonest answering of any question, may be referred to the Dean of Students as a possible violation of the Student Code of Conduct. - ii.
-Students will be questioned in a way that avoids leading questions. - iii.
-Students are encouraged to be truthful during hearings.
-This will likely provide a better context to the potential violation and allow the members of the Honor Council to more fully understand the situation, while simultaneously upholding integrity. - h.
-When questioning is concluded, the implicated student will be moved to a room to await the deliberation of the Honor Council.
+It will be made clear that the implicated party will not be told the identity of any implicating parties or other witnesses by Honor Council members. - d.
+The implicated party will be given a chance to make a voluntary opening statement responding to this information before questioning begins.
+If the party does not wish to give an opening statement, this preference will not play a negative role in determining the outcome of the case. - e.
+If necessary, a more detailed description of the possible Honor Code violation will be given to the implicated party by the Investigator.
+All evidence that can be shared without directly identifying other involved parties will be shared with the implicated party upon request. - f.
+Questioning of the implicated party will begin. - i.
+Parties will be questioned in a way that avoids leading questions. - ii.
+Parties are encouraged to be truthful during hearings.
+This will likely provide a better context to the potential violation and allow the members of the Honor Council to more fully understand the situation, while simultaneously upholding integrity. - g.
+When questioning is concluded, the implicated party will be moved to a room to await the deliberation of the Honor Council.